paradigmxyz/reth/book/run/mainnet.md

 ## Running with Etherscan as Block Source

-You can use `--debug.etherscan` to run Reth with a fake consensus client that advances the chain using recent block hashes on Etherscan.
+You can use `--debug.etherscan` to run Reth with a fake consensus client that advances the chain using recent blocks on Etherscan.
 This requires an Etherscan API key (set via `ETHERSCAN_API_KEY` environment variable).
 Optionally, specify a custom API URL with `--debug.etherscan <URL>`.

 Example:
 ```bash